Mvystrcilova/ECoG_decoders/README.md

 Most notably the `manual_manipulation.py` contains methods which are used in the `gradient_inspection.py` script for calculating and visualizing gradients.

-The `perturbation.py` module contains code provided by Mr. Jiří Hammer, Ph.D. from his perturbation analysis and was not used for the analyses in the thesis.
+The `perturbation.py` module contains code provided by Mgr.
+Jiří Hammer, Ph.D. from his perturbation analysis and was not used for the analyses in the thesis.

 The `single_maxpools.py` module was used to pass the signal through single max-pool layers.